penumbra/YahooContentAnalyzer/README.md

 MRI Ruby program for reading the contents of a Yahoo News Group

 # Usage
-1. Update bin/yahoo.rb to contain Yahoo username, password
+1. Update the configuration file 'yahoo.yml' to use your Yahoo login id, password, desired group name, etc
-2. Create a data folder (mkdir ./data)
-3. Update the range of messages to be downloaded in bin/yahoo.rb
+2. Update the range of messages to be downloaded in bin/yahoo.rb
-4. Exec bin/yahoo.rb (e.g. Unix ./bin/yahoo.rb)
+3. Exec bin/yahoo.rb (e.g. Unix ./bin/yahoo.rb)

 # Analyzing the Newsgroup Content
 ## Open Calais